Black and yellow graphic that reads: Community Development Demystified: A Glossary

 A baby receives a check-up at a community health center.

-Innovative Financing Expands Care for California’s Underserved Communities
+Innovative Financing Expands Care for California’s Communities

 Boyle Heights is a bustling Latino neighborhood just east of downtown Los Angeles with a history dating back before the Mexican-American War.
 However, it’s the pressures of the present day that weigh heavily here.
 Approximately 66 percent of the population lives below 200 percent of the federal poverty level, 22 percent are uninsured, and few primary care doctors remain.
 The systemic poverty the residents grapple with creates ripple effects throughout their lives.